ivnkris/cs50-c-programmes/README.md

 # CS50 C Programmes

-This is a repository with my solutions of the Harvard CS50 programme sets in the C programming language.
+This is a repository with my solutions for Harvard University's CS50 problem sets in the C programming language.

 To learn more about the course visit: https://cs50.harvard.edu/